-This One Summer was named the most challenged book of 2016 in the American Library Association’s annual Top Ten Challenged Books list.
+This One Summer was named the most challenged book of 2016 in the American Library Association’s annual Top Ten Challenged Books list, with complaints citing its inclusion of LGBTQ+ characters, drug use, and profanity, and it was considered sexually explicit with mature themes.
 In 2016, the book was removed from a K-12 library in Henning, Minnesota.
 CBLDF found out about the removal after the fact, and we led a coalition in defending the book, which was restored, albeit with the unsatisfactory decision that it could only be accessed by students in grades 10-12 and only if they have parental permission.

 - Henning School Board Restores This One Summer to Library, with Restrictions

 - CBLDF Joins Defense of This One Summer in MN School